bitcoin-crazy/another-plasma6-coin/README.md

 The best way to install this applet is via widget manager from KDE.

-1. Right-Click over the toolbar and select `Add or Manage Wiggets`.
+1. Right-Click over the toolbar and select `Add or Manage Widgets`.
 2. Select `Get New` > `Download New Plasma Widgets` > `Another Plasma6 Coin`.
 3. Click Install button.
-4. Right-Click again over the toolbar and select `Add or Manage Wiggets`.
+4. Right-Click again over the toolbar and select `Add or Manage Widgets`.
 5. Select `Another Plasma6 Coin` and drag it to the toolbar.
 6. Right-Click over the applet in toolbar and select `Configure Another Plasma6 Coin`.